Auditorio de Tenerife Adán Martín is in Santa Cruz de Tenerife, Avda de la Constitución 1, CP 38003

 What happens if I lose my ticket?

-If you realise it a few days before the concert, please contact the Auditorio at its usual opening hours on 902 317 327 and if it is at the time of the concert, please talk to the access staff.
-Any voucher or document proving purchase will be very helpful.
+If you notice a few days before the concert, contact Auditorio in the usual opening hours (information line 922568611*).
+If you notice at the time of the show, please talk to our front of house staff.
+Any document proving the purchase would be most helpful.

 Can tickets be changed or refunded?